KoreTeknology/Blender-3x-Audio-Research/README.md

 <img src="https://img.shields.io/badge/Blender-3.1+-green" /> <img src="https://img.shields.io/badge/Audaspace-C++-purple" /> <img src="https://img.shields.io/badge/Gsoc-2023-orange" />

-THIS DOCUMENTATION IS PROVIDED BY ME (uriel Deveaud) "AS IS", WITHOUT ANY WARRANTIES OR CONDITIONS OF ANY KIND!

 ## Introduction

 This current documentation is intended to demonstrate the requested audio features in the context of editing audio files within [Blender](https://www.blender.org/), the well known Free and Open Source 3D application.
 [Audaspace](https://audaspace.github.io/) is an Audio C++ Library built in Blender to process digital audio.
 It is mainly used in the **video sequencer editor (VSE)** for playing Audio strips and **3D Space** as 3D Speaker Objects.